 Imo Karinto: Japanese Candied Sweet Potato Snack

-Meanwhile, “Dagashi (駄菓子)” is the Japanese word for cheap (and unique) Japanese snacks and candies whose price ranges from 10 yen (about 0.1 USD) to about 100 yen (about 1 USD).
+Meanwhile, “Dagashi (駄菓子)” is the word for cheap, unique Japanese snacks and candies whose price ranges from 10 yen (about 0.1 USD) to about 100 yen (about 1 USD).

 Imo Karinto (芋かりんとう)

-“Imo (芋)” is the Japanese word for potato, and the classic Japanese snack “Imo Karinto (芋かりんとう)” consists of deep-fried sweet potato sticks candied with sugar.
+“Imo (芋)” is the Japanese word for “potato” and this “Imo Karinto (芋かりんとう)” consists of deep-fried sweet potato sticks candied with sugar.

 Based on this article on the Japanese recipe site Nadia, the making of Imo Karinto or Imo Kenpi is as follows.

-- Heat a mixture of water (2 tablespoons) and sugar (about 30g) in another pan over medium heat, stirring constantly, until gooey.
+- Heat a mixture of water (2 tablespoons) and sugar (about 30 g) in another pan over medium heat, stirring constantly, until gooey.